drvet8369-jpg/banootic-app/README.md

 3. Paste this new content into the SQL Editor.
 4. Click **"Run"** again.

-This will set up all the necessary tables and relationships correctly.
+This will set up all the necessary tables, relationships, and **security policies** correctly.
 Your database should now be ready to use.